 “Stand up, son of man,” said the voice.
 “I want to speak with you.”
 The Spirit came into me as he spoke, and he set me on my feet.
 I listened carefully to his words. — Ezekiel 2:1–2 (NLT)

 God commanded Ezekiel, urging him to listen carefully to the unfolding realities around him.
-His commissioning underscores a universal truth: God desires to speak to every nation, tribe, people, and language.
+His commissioning underscores a universal truth: God desires to speak to every nation, tribe, people, and language, a conviction often explored through faith and inspiration stories and highlighted during movements such as Pentecost 2025.

 But God knew many would not hear His words, and Ezekiel was instructed to use visual cues — lying on his side to symbolize punishment, fasting to depict suffering, and shaving his head to express impending judgment.
 These vivid actions were vital, illuminating the messages for those unable to hear.

 In Indo China, where the barriers of communication persist, similar challenges emerge.
 The intricate tapestry of sign languages has made Bible translation a formidable endeavor — often relegated to an afterthought.
-But efforts are underway to create accessible versions of Scripture for the Deaf, ensuring that God’s Word reaches all corners.
+But efforts are underway to create accessible versions of Scripture for the Deaf, ensuring that God’s Word reaches all corners, a mission reflected in Impact Stories from Indonesia and other marginalized regions.

-Each effort amplifies a profound truth: God’s Word must be conveyed in languages that resonate.
-As you contemplate giving a verse, consider the potential it holds, for every gift has the power to echo through the lives it touches.
+Each effort amplifies a profound truth: God’s Word must be conveyed in languages that resonate, a calling embraced by those who join the movement and support access through giving initiatives.
+As you contemplate giving a verse, consider the potential it holds, for every gift has the power to echo through the lives it touches, a global priority affirmed by organizations such as the Wycliffe Global Alliance.

 Words That Speak to the Heart